-Since 2006 /07, the SCPSF protected species bycatch mitigation program has undertaken a range of measures to monitor and mitigate shearwater bycatch during the peak interaction period between 1 March to April 30.
-These bycatch mitigation measures are reviewed annually and continually being refined and improved.
+Since 2006/07, the SCPSF listed species bycatch mitigation program has undertaken a range of measures to monitor and mitigate shearwater bycatch during the peak interaction period between 1 March and 30 April.
+These bycatch mitigation measures are reviewed annually and are continually being refined and improved.